Last updated on August 15, 2023 at 01:17 pm

-The last year has certainly tested your employee’s resilience and dedication to your business.
-But do you think your employees feel recognized for the work they are doing?
+The last few years have tested your employees’ resilience and dedication to your business.
+Your response to the crisis and changing workforce—or lack thereof—has an impact.
+Employees are reevaluating their priorities, many employees have chosen to quit and move on.
+But by focusing on improving the employee experience, you can retain your people and still thrive.
+Do your employees feel recognized for the work they are doing?
 Is the employee experience suffering as a result of a lack of adequate recognition?
-Looking at the difficult circumstances employees have operated under and the uncertainty ahead, are you providing a foundation for appreciation and recognition?
-Or has that part of your employee engagement program remain staid over the past years?
+Or has that part of your employee engagement program remained static over the past few years?

 The Link Between Employee Recognition and Engagement

-So your employees are engaged, in their work and with you, but recognition is hard to get right.
-And most of the time, we default to the unimaginative and bland “shout-out” as the answer.
+It’s because we aren’t paying enough attention to the whole employee experience.
+Recognition is hard to get right.
+And most of the time, we default to an unimaginative and bland shoutout as the basis of our recognition programs.

-But is that the best we can come up with in 2021?
+But is that the best we can come up with?

 Does this truly have a positive impact on the overall employee experience?

-Deconstructing the shout-out and rebuilding it for 2021 is long overdue.
-Innovating on this idea is critical and requires you, your team, and leadership to find ways to engage and recognize teams.
-We have talked about the increasing number of employees facing burnout and the time for real recognition is here to help reinvigorate those dedicated workers.
+Innovating your recognition efforts is critical and requires you, your team, and executive leadership to find better, more meaningful, ways to engage and recognize teams.
+We have talked about the increasing number of frontline employees facing burnout and the time for real recognition is here to help reinvigorate those dedicated workers.

-The first step in changing how we think about recognition has to be built on a foundation of authenticity.
+The first step in changing how we think about recognition is to build your recognition program on a foundation of authenticity.
 Finding your authentic voice and approach to employee recognition will be the guiding force behind innovating in this area.
 Employees know when recognition is forced.
-They’ve read that staid newsletter “thank you” and the placeholders in a slideshow for that one fleeting moment of recognition.
+They’ve read that generic newsletter “thank you” and the placeholders in a slideshow for that one fleeting moment of glory.
 Were those genuine?
 Or was it because it’s always been part of the presentation or newsletter?

 One of my favorite resources on the subject of employee appreciation comes from the book “The 5 Languages of Appreciation in the Workplace.”
 Authors Gary Chapman and Paul White summarize the focus on employee experience and engagement in such a powerful and succinct way: